Kampong Lorong Buangkok: Floods

 In the past, the kampong was constantly hit by floods.
 When heavy rains coincided with high tides, flash floods resulted in low-lying areas.
 The water level in drains and canals became so high that the water could not be drained off quickly enough, causing floods to occur.
 In 1970, a canal was built at Gerald Dr in an attempt to minimise or absolve the floods.
 However, it proved to be insufficient in the face of mighty floods.
 Currently, the area is still affected by floods, the most recent being in 2006.
-A $10 million plan to improve the drainage system and to raise the ground level was aborted as it was said to be a cost ineffective project for just 28 families.
+A $10 million plan to improve the drainage system and to raise the ground level was aborted as it was said to be a cost-ineffective project for just 28 families.

 Media and awareness

 The kampong served as the main subject of interest in the documentary Selak Kain The Last Kampong.
 The film received national air-time on free-to-air television channel Arts Central.
 The documentary focused on the residents' struggles to maintain their way of life in the kampong in the 21st century.
 The documentary juxtaposes modernities and nostalgic kampong life to bring out the dualities of living in a kampong in a cosmopolitan city like Singapore and how both young and old residents adapt to the changes both within, and without.
 The film was Ngee Ann Polytechnic's entry in the 2006 Project Pilot Showcase and also was Singapore's entry in India's Consortium for Educational Communication's Student Documentary Category.

 The area was featured in a January 2009 New York Times article headlined "Singapore prepares to gobble up its last village," which covered how the kampong was due to be demolished and redeveloped into two schools (primary and secondary), and also a road linking Buangkok Drive and Yio Chu Kang Road.
 Even the housing developments where HDB built Blocks 990 - 999 are not spared, and were planned according to the 2008 URA Masterplan.
 Plans for building of two schools and the road were however dropped with the proposed conservation of the kampong since December 2015, along with the car-lite society and merging of schools taking place since 2015.

-In 2013, in the drama Beyond, some scenes in the "Kampong Minpi" world in episodes 10 and 11 were filmed here.
-Also, a scene at the first episode in 2021 of Crimewatch, which show the murder suspect arrested at a kampong in Kelantan, was actually filmed here.
+The kampong has also served as a filming location, such as the 2013 drama Beyond, where some scenes in the "Kampong Minpi" world in episodes 10 and 11 were filmed, and an episode in 2021 of Crimewatch where it depicted Kelantan.